wrroberts/snakemake-workflows/transcriptome-assembly-workflow/README.md

 # For Pfam
 gunzip Pfam-A.hmm.gz

-# Change `config.json` to specify where these databases are located
+# Edit `config.json` to specify where these databases are located
 ```

 ### Workflow Structure